A version of this article was originally published in Triathlete Magazine

 There are two general forms of carbon manufacturing techniques used in frame construction:

-- Bladder and Foam Core Molding: Bladder molding basically consists of taking carbon and resin substrate, putting it into a preset mold (usually made of aluminum or steel), exerting pressure from the inside with an inflatable bladder (think blowing up a balloon in a jar), and curing.
+Bladder molding basically consists of taking carbon and resin substrate, putting it into a preset mold (usually made of aluminum or steel), exerting pressure from the inside with an inflatable bladder (think blowing up a balloon in a jar), and curing.
 During curing, the carbon and resin harden and hold the shape of the mold.
 Foam core molding uses a similar process, but heat activated foam applies the internal molding pressure instead of a rubber bladder.
+In foam core molding the foam core will remain inside the carbon fiber structure where it can offer further structural support, additional vibration/noise damping quality and can increase repairability.

 Some form of molding can be found in almost every frame on the market.
 Many mass produced frames use a monocoque bladder mold where the entire frame is molded at one time.
 Other designs use a combination of molded lugs that are bonded or wrapped with other molded, roll-wrapped or filament wound tubes (see below) to create a frame.